timescale/docs/cloud/migrate-mst-cloud/entire-database.md

 Depending on your database size and  network speed, migration may take several hours.
 You can continue reading from your old database during this time, though performance may be slower.
-Writes made to your old database while migration is running might not be copied to Timescale Cloud.
+Writes made to your old database during migration might not be copied to Timescale Cloud.
 Plan your migration accordingly to avoid data loss.
 </highlight>

 ## Prerequisites